Skip to content

 If you mark the correction option during the process, the system automatically creates a “Re-Count” record for audit purposes.

-”The Re-stocking has already been realized”
+”The Dropship has already been realized”

 ”The quantities of SKUs and Qtys must be the same”